-The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural and economic goals.
+The Inter-Cultural Association of Greater Victoria (ICA) helps immigrants and refugees meet their social, cultural, and economic goals.
 Comprised of dedicated staff and volunteers, ICA provides language instruction, support finding housing and employment and a range of other services.
-In addition, ICA is actively engaged in the community to strengthen connections between immigrants and those born in Canada.
-Through our work, we are building a strong, diverse and vibrant community.
-ICA is a welcoming, passionate and energetic organization that has been having a positive impact in the Greater Victoria region for nearly 50 years.
+In addition, ICA actively engages our community to strengthen connections between immigrants and those born in Canada.
+Through our work, we build a strong, diverse, and vibrant community.
+ICA is a welcoming, passionate, and energetic organization that has had a positive impact in the Greater Victoria region for nearly 50 years.

 Job description: Provides settlement/resettlement integration services to immigrants and refugees.
 Provides one-on-one support to individuals or family units.
 Plans and implements group programs for immigrants and refugees.
 Liaises with school staff and assists clients in accessing other community-based resources.
 Reports to the Settlement Worker in Schools (SWIS) Coordinator.

 Minimum Grade 12 Diploma (Undergraduate Degree preferred) in related discipline on settlement/ resettlement-related themes, family law, immigration and refugee studies, social work, intercultural studies, child and youth care or combination of education, training and experience.

 Direct experience with settlement/resettlement service delivery and case management.

 Keen understanding of diversity issues to work with persons from diverse cultural and ethnic backgrounds on settlement/resettlement-related issues.

 Three years’ work experience within social services, nonprofit and/or multicultural environment.

 Knowledge of community resources.